Cornish Rex Cat Grooming

 Bathing

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Cornish Rexs have particular requirements based on their small size, minimal shedding level, and genetic predispositions to HCM and luxating patella.
+Cornish Rexs sit in the small-size category, shed at a minimal level, and carry documented risk for HCM and luxating patella — those three factors drive most of the daily-care decisions.

 Nail Care